 Merseburg Schlossgarten (palace gardens) and Schlossgartensalon (palace garden salon) are magical wedding venues.
 The historic palace ensemble is a must-see when visiting Merseburg.

 Trace the footsteps of the famous Baroque composer Georg Friedrich Händel at his birthplace, the Händelhaus in Halle.

 Following Merseburg's legend of the raven, the iron raven cage, where bishop Thilo von Trotha locked away the culprit responsible for stealing his ring, is on display at the palace courtyard.

-Taste yourself through countless sweet treats at Halloren Schokoladenfabrik (chocolate factory) in Halle.
+Taste yourself through countless sweet treats at the Halloren Chocolate Factory in Halle.
 Learn more about the factory's history at the museum next door that features a room entirely made of chocolate.

 The works of the painter and graphic artist Willi Sitte are exhibited at Willi Sitte Galerie.

-Set amid the wine-growing region of Saale-Unstrut in North Germany is the Rotkäppchen Sektkellerei (sparkling wine production facility).
+Set amidst the wine-growing region of Saale-Unstrut in North Germany is the Rotkäppchen Sektkellerei (sparkling wine production facility).
 Take the chance to immerse yourself in the world of bubbly during a tasting tour.

 The Coat-of-Arms Hall at Merseburg Chapter House is one of Germany’s most impressive late-Gothic halls.

 Concerts, events and shows take place at Gewandhaus concert hall in Leipzig.
 The varied programme includes everything from comedy to classic theatre performances.